11 Fascinating Celtic Symbols and Their Meanings

 • Temperance

 St Brigid’s Cross is a Celtic symbol, often seen outside Irish homes on the feast day of St Brigid which is the 1st of February.
-It consists of four arms tied at ends and a woven square middle.
+It consists of four arms made from woven straw, reeds, or rushes, tied at ends with a woven square middle.
+We have one at home.

 The cross is believed to keep evil, fire, and hunger from the house from which it is hung.
 Once woven, it is blessed with Holy Water, and the following recanted